Yuen109/206CDE_Group_Assignment/README.md

 2. Try to sign up an user

-3. Login to see the manu purchase icon
+3. Login to see the mnu purchase icon